Cross-Browser Testing: Ensuring smooth Performance Across Platforms

 Manual Testing

-Manual testing involves directly interacting with the website on various browsers and devices.
-This approach is beneficial for identifying nuanced issues related to user experience, such as navigation, visual aesthetics, and interactive elements.
+Manual testing means interacting with the website directly on various browsers and devices.
+This approach is good for spotting subtle user experience issues.
+These include navigation, visual aesthetics, and interactive elements.

 Automated Testing

-Automation tools streamline the testing process by executing predefined test cases across multiple platforms simultaneously.
-While automation saves time, it’s essential to complement it with manual testing for a comprehensive assessment.
+Automation tools streamline testing.
+They run predefined test cases across many platforms at once.
+Automation saves time.
+Even so, you should pair it with manual testing for a full assessment.

 Visual Testing

-Visual testing focuses on the website’s appearance across different browsers.
-Consequently, it ensures that layouts, fonts, images, and colours render as intended.
-Moreover, screenshots and side-by-side comparisons can highlight discrepancies effectively.
+Visual testing focuses on how the website looks across different browsers.
+It checks that layouts, fonts, images, and colours render as intended.
+Screenshots and side-by-side comparisons highlight discrepancies effectively.

 Running Cross-Browser Tests